danperryy/Python-ODB-Scan-Tool/docs/Responses.md

 # Pint Values

 The `value` property typically contains a [Pint](http://pint.readthedocs.io/en/latest/) `Quantity` object, but can also hold complex structures (depending on the request).
-Pint quantities combine a value and unit into a single class, and are used to represent physical values (such as "4 seconds", and "88 mph").
+Pint quantities combine a value and unit into a single class, and are used to represent physical values such as "4 seconds", and "88 mph".
 This allows for consistency when doing math and unit conversions.
 Pint maintains a registry of units, which is exposed in python-OBD as `obd.Unit`.

 Below are common operations that can be done with Pint units and quantities.
 For more information, check out the [Pint Documentation](http://pint.readthedocs.io/en/latest/).

+<span style="color:red">*NOTE: for backwards compatibility with previous versions of python-OBD, use `response.value.magnitude` in place of `response.value`*</span>

 ```python
 import obd